BTS: Military service and contract renewal

-On December 20, Variety announced the theatrical release of the band's BTS 'Yet to Come' in Busan concert film in February 2023.
-Following their scheduled separation, their concert film titled Yet to Come was released on February 1, 2023.
-During a trip to Spain, EFE interviewed RM and quoted him stating his intentions for phase 2 of his career after his solo efforts and upcoming enlistment, "When you are famous, staying on top is very difficult, but I think BTS will make it.
-It will come together again when we finish our military service, and we will look for new synergies between us to enter a second phase."
-Rolling Stone magazine reported on March 15, 2023 that Hybe Corporation was stating that there is no renewal contract at this time for BTS in 2025 and that there might be other issues under consideration before a renewal contact would be offered to the group either in 2025 or later in the decade.
+Following their scheduled separation, the band's BTS 'Yet to Come' in Busan concert film was released on February 1, 2023.
+J-Hope enlisted as an active duty soldier on April 18.
+On May 12, BTS released a soundtrack "The Planet" for the South Korean animated series Bastions.
+To commemorate their tenth anniversary, the group released the song "Take Two" on June 9.

+On September 20, 2023, Hybe confirmed through a press release that BTS would renew their exclusive contracts.
+The members will sign these agreements sequentially, considering their military service, after a board resolution with Big Hit Music, solidifying their commitment to future projects starting from 2025 onwards.
+On September 22, 2023, Suga enlisted as a social worker.
+RM and V enlisted on December 11, 2023, followed by Jimin and Jung Kook on December 12.
+On June 12, 2024, Jin became the first member to complete his mandatory military service when he was officially discharged; he was followed by J-Hope on October 17, 2024.
+RM and V were discharged on June 10, 2025, followed by Jimin and Jung Kook on June 11, and on June 18, Suga was the final member to be discharged.

+The group reunited publicly for the first time on a Weverse live on July 1.
+In the livestream, they confirmed they were preparing a new album for early 2026, their first since Proof in 2022, alongside a new world tour.
+On November 1, Jimin confirmed that all of the tracks for the new album were completed and ready for release in the Spring to accompany the group's planned tour.

 Artistry

 Influences

 BTS have cited Seo Taiji and Boys, Nas, Eminem, Kanye West, Drake, Post Malone, Charlie Puth, and Danger as musical inspirations.
 They have also cited Queen as an influence, saying they "grew up watching videos of Live Aid".
 During their concert at Wembley Stadium in London, Jin paid tribute to Queen by leading the crowd in a version of Freddie Mercury's "ay-oh" chant.
-"Hip Hop Phile" which was released when BTS' hip-hop concept was at its height, pays homage to the artists who influenced them, including the South Korean group Epik High, Jay-Z, Biggie, CL Smooth, and others.
+"Hip Hop Phile" which was released when BTS's hip-hop concept was at its height, pays homage to the artists who influenced them, including the South Korean group Epik High, Jay-Z, Biggie, CL Smooth, and others.

 Their 2016 album Wings was inspired by Hermann Hesse's coming of age novel, Demian.
 Their song "Blood Sweat & Tears" quotes Friedrich Nietzsche's Thus Spoke Zarathustra, and its music video features visual references to Herbert James Draper's The Lament for Icarus, Pieter Bruegel's Landscape with the Fall of Icarus, and Bruegel's The Fall of the Rebel Angels.
 Among the literary and other sources that have inspired their works are those by Haruki Murakami, Ursula K. Le Guin, Carl Jung, George Orwell and Nietzsche.
 The Love Yourself series was influenced by Erich Fromm's The Art of Loving, and their 2018 song "Magic Shop" from Love Yourself: Tear was inspired by James R. Doty's memoir Into the Magic Shop.